 4. Boot the VMs allowing you to log into the console to check the data is consistent and the applications work.

 5. Leave the protected VMs powered in production and continues replicating changes.

-This is done with no break in the replication or impact in production meaning you can perform disaster recovery failover testing in working hours, in minutes with just a few clicks.
+This is done with no break in the replication or impact in production meaning you can perform disaster recovery failover and failback testing in working hours, in minutes with just a few clicks.
 Once you have finished your failover testing you click to stop the failover test and Zerto asks for the result in testing the application and allows the addition of notes.

 Zerto will then perform the following actions:

 1. Remove the failover test VMs from the inventory.

 2. Delete the scratch VMDKs removing any changes made as part of the failover test.

 3. Keep an up to date copy of all the changes made in production during the failover testing so there is no re-sync period or interruption of the replication.

 This is all pretty cool and easy to do, but hopefully now you might be wondering what else you could use this for?
 After all, if you can bring a temporary copy of your VMs online from previous points in time (increments every few seconds in up to 5 days of changes in the journal) and give vSphere Web console access to any user you desire, then you don’t only have to use them for testing disaster recovery!
 Some great ideas are:

 - Testing both operating system and application upgrades before applying them to production which is great for pesky change requests.